jackmaden/philosophybreak/src/pages/articles/nietzsche-on-why-suffering-is-necessary-for-greatness/index.md

 Though not exactly enjoyable, suffering thus imbues us with a kind of _tragic wisdom_.

 Perhaps the real measure of a person, Nietzsche goes on to suggest, is _the amount of truth they can withstand_.
-As we’ve seen him put it in <a target="_blank" rel="noopener noreferrer sponsored" href="https://www.amazon.com/Nietzsche-Anti-Christ-Twilight-Cambridge-Philosophy/dp/0521016886?&linkCode=ll1&tag=philosophybre-20&linkId=87e4680fa2bf9969e82dc6acca3a2266&language=en_US&ref_=as_li_ss_tl">Ecce Homo</a>:
+As he puts it in <a target="_blank" rel="noopener noreferrer sponsored" href="https://www.amazon.com/Nietzsche-Anti-Christ-Twilight-Cambridge-Philosophy/dp/0521016886?&linkCode=ll1&tag=philosophybre-20&linkId=87e4680fa2bf9969e82dc6acca3a2266&language=en_US&ref_=as_li_ss_tl">Ecce Homo</a>:

 >My formula for greatness in a human being is _amor fati:_ that one wants nothing to be different, not forward, not backward, not in all eternity.
 Not merely bear what is necessary, still less conceal it… but love it.